mathieures/convert-apk/README.md

 # Tweaking

 You can change several things in the scripts to customize them.
+The lines where things can be changed are marked in the files.

 - In `align-and-sign.bat` and `align-and-sign.sh`:
     - the key path and the key password, to use an already existing one
-    - the first letter of "yes" in your language could be different from the ones supported; the line where you can change this is marked in the file
+    - the first letter of "yes" in your language could be different from the ones supported
+    - the default minimum SDK version for `apksigner` can be lowered if you encounter problems while signing the apk (at the cost of "security", see [the documentation](https://developer.android.com/studio/command-line/apksigner#options))

 # Requirements